vipulDessai/dsa-playground/src/learn-topic-wise/03-binary-search/000-binary-search.md

 # common template

-- if a target exists in the array use
+- for straight forward binary search where we search and locate the target or return `-1`, use as below

 ```ts
 while (l <= r) {